-Staffing Mrs L. Clarke (Head of Department), Miss C Haigh, Dr S. Archer, Mrs N. Bradburn, Miss K. Isherwood, Miss C. Eames, Miss J. Russell, Miss E. Broderick, Miss E. Pedley (Lab Technician) and Mrs L. Ashcroft (Admin Support)
+Staffing Mrs L. Clarke (Head of Department), Miss C Haigh, Dr S. Archer, Mrs N. Bradburn, Miss K. Isherwood, Mrs Lyndsey Ayres, Miss J. Russell, Miss E. Broderick, Miss E. Pedley (Lab Technician) and Mrs L. Ashcroft (Admin Support)

 The Science department is fully committed to the provision of high quality Science education, enhancing the scientific capability of all pupils, irrespective of ability, within a challenging, exciting and dynamic environment.

 We are immensely proud of our students’ GCSE results.

 In 2014 Biology, Chemistry and Physics students all gained at least an A*-C and 63% of Biology and Chemistry students and 50% of Physics students gained an A or A*.

 In the Science A examination Our Year 10 students produced the best ever A* – C results for this school with 82% gaining an A* – C grade.

 All GCSE examinations were well above the National Average for A*-C grades.